 Information for businesses and the self-employed

-We are using this time to work with local partners to review business continuity and outbreak response plans should things change.
+We're using this time to work with local partners to review business continuity and outbreak response plans should things change.

 We need to pause and consider the details that will emerge over the next few days.
-We will take stock of the Government information and continue to support and enable businesses to operate in a safe way that protects both their employees and the public.
+We will take stock of the government information and continue to support and enable businesses to operate in a safe way that protects both their employees and the public.